ankandrew/ig-image-scraper/README.md

 `pip install -r requirements.txt`

 Then download the chrome driver from [here](https://chromedriver.chromium.org/downloads) according to your Chrome version.
-When creater `Scraper` object make sure to pass the correct path to the driver.
+When creating `Scraper` object make sure to pass the correct path to the driver.

 ### Disclaimer